minimusic/DataSubscription/README.md

 }
 ```

-If subscribing to multiple publishers, it is common to create separate private functions for the switches.
+If subscribing to multiple publishers, it is common to create separate private functions for the switch.
 ```swift
 extension PublisherViewController: SubscriberProtocol {
     public func publication(from publisher: AnyPublisher) {